alkem-io/website/content/en/authors/khrystenko-svitlana/_index.md

 ---
 # Display name
-title: Tania Ferreira Lomba
+title: Svitlana Khrystenko

 # Username (this should match the folder name)
 authors:
-- tania-ferreira-lomba
+- khrystenko-svitlana

-weight: 25
+weight: 24

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Program Design Intern
+role: Innovation Programme Manager

 # Organizations/Affiliations
 organizations: